brigadecore/kashti/README.md

 ## Development

-Install dependancies and run the app locally with:
+Install dependancies and run the app with these commands.
+If bower asks for clarification, opt to install angular `1.4.14`.

 ```
 npm install && bower install